mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 #### Summary of discussion on designing for agency

+IS THIS LINKED TO THE TABLE OF DESIGN TENSIONS AND RESOLUTIONS?

 Agency in this in game making community is seen as multi-dimensional and as a process located in community participation rather than an individualised property.